-After long illnesses or injuries (requiring a cast or crutches), written statements from physicians are necessary before students can resume participation in gym class.
+After long illnesses or injuries (requiring a cast or crutches), written statements from physicians are necessary before students can resume participation in P.E. class or recess.

 Medication in School

 A program for the administration of medication to children in school must be managed and supervised by school nursing personnel.